microsoft/xbox-live-unity-plugin/README.md

 The Unity Plugin is broken into the following parts

 * __Assets__ contains the Unity project content.
-  * The actual Xbox Live plugin assets in the plugin package are located in the __Xbox Live__ folder inside.
+  * __Xbox Live__ contains the actual plugin assets that are included in the published `.unitypackage`.
+    * __Tools/AssociationWizard__ contains the Xbox Live Association Wizard, used to pull down application configuration from DevCenter for use within Unity.
 * __Build__ contains scripts to generate the .unitypackage and handle other project setup tasks.
 * __External__ contains additional resources used by the plugin
   * [__xbox-live-api-csharp__](https://github.com/Microsoft/xbox-live-api-csharp) is a submodule where the Xbox Live SDK comes from.
 You can choose to build the SDK from this sub-module or pull existing binaries down from NuGet.
-  * [__xbox-live-plugin-shared__](https://github.com/Microsoft/xbox-live-plugin-shared) is a submodule where we get the Xbox Live Association Wizard from.

 * __ProjectSettings__ contains standard Unity project settings files.

 ## Getting Started